 If you are seeing this post anywhere besides vosshomebakery.com then it's stolen content.
 Please consider visiting my official website and contact me if you see this recipe posted elsewhere.

-Stand mixer or hand mixer – I suggest using a stand mixer, if available, due to the long mixing time required for this recipe.
+Stand mixer or hand mixer – I suggest using a stand mixer if you have one because this recipe requires a longer mixing time.

 Whisk attachment for stand mixer